yuyang339/cs140e-21spr/labs/3-bootloader/README.md

   3. Once this works, run the other tests we provide (we will add these during the lab).

+  4. Copy `my-install` to your `~/bin` and resource your shell.
+     Now you can just use yours!

+##### Common mistake.

 A key feature you have that earlier student's did not is the ability to use `putk` from your bootloader code.
+(Described more in part 2.)
 This makes debugging wildly easier.
 (Embarrassingly, I only realized the trick to allow easy printing last year.)
 Without output, all bugs lead to: "my pi isn't responding," which is difficult function to invert back to root cause.

 However, this does lead to a common mistake on the unix side: